Quansight-Labs/uarray/docs/gsoc2020_ideas.rst

 and will require interacting with the mentors to implement and polish.

 * Required knowledge: Python C-API and C++
-* Difficulty level: easy
+* Difficulty level: medium
 * Potential mentors: Peter Bell and Hameer Abbasi

 ``uarray``: Allow subdomains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This idea would allow a backend to encompass functions from more than one domain.

 The primary goal of this project would be: